I ran into this because I went to a hotel that had DHCP renew every 300 seconds, trying to download something inside the VM was getting clobbered...

 Then the issue is one that when your DHCP renews it calls into the kernel with the new information; unfortunately this causes VMWare Workstation & Player (might effect other VMWare products?) to reset its network stack, even though nothing changed...

 The solution after a lot of time googling different terms and trying to figure out what exactly was going on.
-I finally found it here (by Jan Just Keijer): https://www.nikhef.nl/~janjust/vmnet/ it was for an much older version of VMWare Player; but the solution still applies to VMWare workstation 15...
+I finally found it here (by Jan Just Keijer): https://www.nikhef.nl/~janjust/vmnet/ (The original link is now dead, you can read it on Wayback machine here) it was for an much older version of VMWare Player; but the solution still applies to VMWare workstation 16 & 17...

 To make sure the information doesn't just disappear in the future (and so I can easily find it myself) I'm going to quote the relevant code and/or modifications I did..